LibreCAD/docs/guides/drawingsetup.rst

 Pens
 ----

-A "Pen" in LibreCAD refer to the attributes assigned to an entity, such as a line or circle.
-Those attributes include:
+An entity, whether a line, a circle dimension, etc has three common attributes; color, width and line type.
+These three attributes make up a "pen".
+The attributes include:

     - Color - LibreCAD has 16 default colors, but supports the RGB color space (#000000 to #FFFFFF or 16,777,215 colors).
 The initial color for entities is black.
     - Width - The default line width is 0.00mm.
 Line widths of up to 2.11mm are supported.